Convergence of Brownian Motions on Metric Measure Spaces Under Riemannian Curvature-Dimension Conditions

 Let us explain the background issues in more detail.
 Generally, the GH-limit spaces of Riemannian manifolds with lower Ricci curvature bounds (called {\it Ricci limit spaces}) are so singular that they are not necessarily even topological manifolds and may have a dense singular set (see Example \ref{exa: dens}).
 However, they still have ``Riemannian-like" structures and similar properties to smooth Riemannian manifolds with lower Ricci curvature bounds, which have been investigated initially by Cheeger--Colding \cite{CC97, CC00a, CC00b}.

-The RCD condition, which was introduced by Ambrosio-Gigli-Savar\'e \cite{AGS14b, AGMR15}, Ambrosio--Mondino-Savar\'e \cite{AMS16} and Erbar--Kuwada--Sturm \cite{EKS15}, is a proper generalization of the notion of lower Ricci curvature bounds to non-smooth spaces including Ricci limit spaces.
+The RCD condition is a proper generalization of the notion of lower Ricci curvature bounds to non-smooth spaces including Ricci limit spaces (see \cite{AGS14b, AGMR15, AMS16, G15, EKS15}).
 It is known that RCD spaces include various finite- and infinite-dimensional non-smooth spaces, not only Ricci limit spaces, but also infinite-dimensional spaces such as Hilbert spaces with log-concave measures (related to various stochastic partial differential equations) (see further details in Section \ref{sec: exa}).

 By recent developments of analysis on metric measure spaces, we can construct Brownian motions on RCD spaces by using a certain quadratic form, what is called {\it Cheeger energy}.
 This is a generalization of Dirichlet energy on smooth manifolds and induces a quasi-regular strongly local conservative symmetric Dirichlet form (Ambrosio-Gigli-Savar\'e \cite{AGS14, AGS14b}, Ambrosio--Gigli--Mondino--Rajala \cite{AGMR15}), which is determined only by the underlying metric measure structure.